maciejtarnowski/work/README.md

 Stats are grouped by day, so it doesn't matter how many times you start and stop your work each day.

-### Display stats
+### Display log

 Run:
 ```
-$ work stats
+$ work log
 ```

-The command prints stats for the current week (starting on Monday), for example:
+The command prints work log for the current week (starting on Monday), for example:
 ```
 2020-05-18 - 2020-05-23